improve-ai/swift-ranker/README.md

 ## Decision Models

 A *Decision Model* contains the AI decision logic, analogous to a large number of *if/then* statements.
+Decision models are continuously trained by the Improve AI Gym based on previous decisions, so they automatically improve over time.

 Models are thread-safe and a single model can be used for multiple decisions.